cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 You can now use (addresslist description) as an address

 Changes:
-DBVM doesn't activate the TSC hook by default.  ?You can still activate it by using dbvm_enableTSCHook
+DBVM doesn't activate the TSC hook by default.
+You can still activate it by using dbvm_enableTSCHook()